DinoChiesa/Gemini-Function-Calling/README.md

 It can do ... lots of things.
 Anything you can implement in software.

-## How does this differ from Agents ?
+## How does this differ from AI-based Agents ?

 Agentic AI is... just this.
 It's connecting invokable functions to a LLM.
+The idea behind _an agent_ is not limited to supplying more context to the LLM, but extends to "performing work".
+Performing an update, or playing a playlist, or opening the garage door, and so on.
+But the interaction model is basically the same:

+ - the app collects a "prompt", sends it to the LLM
+ - the LLM may respond with a request for more information , or , in the case of an agent scenario, the LLM may respond with a requested ACTION to perform.
+ - the app then sends results back up to the LLM
+ - this back-and-forth cycle may continue

 Google publishes an Agent Development Kit that allows you to build agentic apps more easily.
 Those apps can be things that run on the command line, or something that runs on a mobile phone, or a desktop, or as a cloud-based service.

-This "function calling" example is just a minimized look at the same capability.
+This "function calling" example is just a minimalistic view at the same capability.

 ## What about MCP?